 While there is no right answer and channel sales isn’t for everybody, sometimes the best way to level up is by exploring partnerships and connecting with people or other businesses who can indirectly sell your products or services on your behalf.

-What’s key, however, is that if you have a direct sales initiative, your channel sales doesn’t cause any conflict with it.
+What’s key, however, is that if you have a direct sales initiative, your sales channel strategy doesn’t cause any conflict with it.
 That’s why you should aim your channel sales at the target markets and demographics that your direct sales team can’t reach.
 A company will always benefit from well designed, complementary direct and channel sales programs.

 In this guide, we’ll break down everything you need to know about adopting a channel sales model, when doing so makes sense for your business and provide tips for finding the right partners to work with.

-A channel sales strategy involves using partners and third parties—such as referral partners, distributors, managed service providers, marketplaces or value-added resellers—to sell your products or services.
+A channel sales strategy involves using partners and third parties—such as referral partners, affiliate partners, wholesalers, distributors, managed service providers, marketplaces or value-added resellers—to sell your products or services.
 This is a contrast to a traditional, direct sales strategy in which your company’s sales team is solely responsible for selling products to customers.

 A successful channel program can significantly increase your revenue, but there is no autopilot setting: You have to work closely with your partners to make sure they are deploying the correct plans and strategies.